ea-finland/ea-finland/README.md

 ea-finland-web-site
 ===================

-The web site of Effective Altruism Finland
+The website of Effective Altruism Finland